Algebraic solutions in Open String Field Theory - a lightning review: What constitutes a well defined string field ?

 \section{What constitutes a well defined string field ?}

 This is still an open question, so we will rather ask a more specific question of when a function $F(K)$ constitutes a well defined string field.
-Even this question might not have a unique answer, as there are several definitions possible of what might constitute 'good' or 'bad' depending on the context.
-We define a set of {\it geometric} string field functions $F(K)$ to be those expressible as\footnote{Much broader class of interesting non-geometric states has been considered recently by Erler \cite{Ted} inspired by Rastelli \cite{Rastelli}.} \be F(K) = \int_0^\infty d\alpha f(\alpha) e^{-\alpha K}. \ee The name geometric means that we consider superpositions of surfaces, recall that $e^{-\alpha K}$ represents a surface.
-For $\alpha \in \nn_0$ it is the $\alpha$-th power of the $SL(2,\rr)$ vacuum $\ket{0}$, for generic $\alpha \ge 0$ one can find a frame (so called cylinder frame), in which the surface is a strip of size $\alpha$.
+Even this question might not have a unique answer, as there are several possible definitions of what might constitute 'good' or 'bad', depending on the context.
+We define a set of {\it geometric} string field functions $F(K)$ to be those expressible as\footnote{A much broader class of interesting non-geometric states has been considered recently by Erler \cite{Ted}, inspired by Rastelli \cite{Rastelli}.} \be F(K) = \int_0^\infty d\alpha f(\alpha) e^{-\alpha K}. \ee The name geometric means that we consider superpositions of surfaces, recall that $e^{-\alpha K}$ represents a surface.
+For $\alpha \in \nn_0$ it is the $\alpha$-th power of the $SL(2,\rr)$ vacuum $\ket{0}$, and for generic $\alpha \ge 0$ one can find a frame (a so called cylinder frame), in which the surface is a strip of size $\alpha$.

 What space do we want $f(\alpha)$ to belong to?
-Obviously a space of functions would be too restrictive, as one would have no hope to represent even the vacuum corresponding to $F(K) = e^{-K}$.
-The theory of distributions, developed to large extent by Laurent Schwartz more than sixty years ago is exactly what we need.
+Obviously a space of functions would be too restrictive, as one would have no hope of representing even the vacuum corresponding to $F(K) = e^{-K}$.
+The theory of distributions, developed to a large extent by Laurent Schwartz more than sixty years ago, is exactly what we need.

-Let us now remind the reader of some of the useful spaces that are introduced in the beautiful treatise \cite{Schw}.
+Let us now remind the reader of some of the useful spaces that are introduced in a beautiful treatise \cite{Schw}.
 Schwartz introduces the following spaces \bdm

 \edm where in both lines $ 1 \le p<q<\infty $.
-The first line denotes spaces of infinitely differentiable functions (in general on $\rr^n$, but here we restrict to $\rr$) which in addition satisfy (together with their derivatives): $\dd$ are of compact support, $\sss$ is the space of fast decaying Schwartz functions, $\dd_{L^p}$ must also belong to $L^p$, $\bb \equiv \dd_{L^\infty}$ are bounded, $\dot\bb$ are both bounded and posses finite limit at infinity, $\oo_M$ cannot grow too fast, but finally $\eee$ have no restrictions on their growth.
+The first line denotes spaces of infinitely differentiable functions (in general on $\rr^n$, but here we restrict to $\rr$) which in addition satisfy (together with their derivatives): $\dd$ are of compact support, $\sss$ is the space of fast decaying Schwartz functions, $\dd_{L^p}$ must also belong to $L^p$, $\bb \equiv \dd_{L^\infty}$ are bounded, $\dot\bb$ are both bounded and possess a finite limit at infinity, $\oo_M$ cannot grow too fast, but finally $\eee$ have no restrictions on their growth.